What Is AAT Deficiency?

 What to Expect

 AAT deficiency is different for everyone.
-Some people have severe problems, but others may have few or no symptoms.
+Some people have severe problems.
+Others may have few or no symptoms.

 In babies and children, the condition is more likely to cause liver damage than lung problems.
 Still, only about 10% of children with it have severe liver disease.
 Children with AAT deficiency also may have asthma.

-You'll be more sensitive to smoke and dust, and even the common cold can lead to breathing problems.
+You'll be more sensitive to smoke and dust.
+Even the common cold can lead to breathing problems.
 About 30% to 40% of people with this condition will have liver problems at some point in their lives.
 Finding out if you have AAT deficiency is the first step toward the healthy habits and medical treatments that help control the disease.